-Riddick is a Sci-Fi action film in The Chronicles of Riddick series, released in September 2013.Following the events of The Chronicles of Riddick, perennial badass Riddick has been betrayed by the Necromongers and left for dead on a desolate, temperate planet covered in deadly monsters.
+Riddick is a Sci-Fi action film in The Chronicles of Riddick series, released in September 2013.Following the events of The Chronicles of Riddick, perennial badass Riddick has been betrayed by the Necromongers and left for dead on a desolate, arid planet covered in deadly monsters.
 His only apparent way off is to activate a beacon that will draw mercenaries to him like vultures to a corpse.One ship brings a more lethal and violent type of mercenary, while the other brings a man whose hunt for Riddick is more personal than claiming a bounty.
 Oh, and a deadly storm is coming that will annihilate them all if they don't get off-world.The film stars Vin Diesel as Riddick, Katee Sackhoff as mercenary Dahl, Batista as mercenary Diaz and Karl Urban in flashback as Necromonger commander Vaako.Watch the first trailer here and the second trailer here.

 This film provides examples of:

 Acquired Poison Immunity: Riddick has to get through a narrow pass to get out of the desert into the fertile grasslands beyond.
 The pass houses a muddy pool with a poisonous scorpion creature that paralyzes its prey.
 He captures a younger, smaller creature, and extracts the poison.
 He tests it on a young desert dog first, then injects himself with small doses until he's built up an immunity.